aaron-horst/Kibana3-for-Elasticsearch-5-and-6/README.md

 * using a elasticsearch `kibana-auth` index for authorization

-Since all the requests would send to the proxy server, every user would has his own namespace for dashboards(`kibana-int-$username`, yes, it's a common implement that kibana-proxy used) and can only access his own indices or even cluster.
+Since all the requests would send to the proxy server, every user would has his own namespace for dashboards(`kibana-int-$username`, yes, it's a common implement that kibana-proxy used.
+You can run `./script/kbnauth migratint username hisdashname...` for quick migration) and can only access his own indices or even cluster.

 You can add `kibana-auth` for user "sri" as follow: